fufexan/website/content/pages/about.md

 path = "about"
 +++

 Hi!
-I'm Mihai, a BSc student at TUCN, specialising in Electronics and Telecommunications.
+I'm Mihai, a B.Sc. student at TUCN, specializing in Electronics and Telecommunications.

 My interests include Nix/NixOS, Rust, and Linux in general.
 I usually hang out in the NixOS unofficial Discord, chatting and helping whenever I can.